karthikeya2208/BI-360/README.md

 ---

+## 🚀 Optimization Approach: Balancing Power Query and DAX

+In this project, I optimized the Power BI report size and performance by strategically balancing **Power Query** and **DAX**.
+Let me walk you through the approach and why this balance is essential!

+### ⚡ Why Use Both Power Query and DAX?

+- **Power Query:** Ideal for data transformation, creating static calculated columns, and handling heavy data processing before the data reaches the model.
+But relying entirely on Power Query can increase the file size significantly.
+- **DAX:** Perfect for dynamic calculations, aggregations, and measures that change based on user interactions.
+However, too many DAX calculations can slow down report performance, especially on large datasets.

+### ⚖️ My Approach

+- **Pre-processing in Power Query:**
+  I used Power Query to generate columns that don't need to change dynamically — like product categories, fiscal periods, and certain cost groupings.
+By performing these transformations in Power Query, I reduced the load on DAX and optimized the data model.

+- **Dynamic Calculations with DAX:**
+  For calculations that needed to adjust based on user selections (like Year-to-Date Sales or Market Share %), I wrote DAX measures.
+This kept my visualizations responsive and avoided unnecessary data bloat.

+### 📉 Impact of This Optimization

+- **Reduced File Size:** By offloading static transformations to Power Query, the overall PBIX file size became more manageable.
+- **Faster Report Performance:** Dynamic metrics powered by DAX ran faster because the base data was already cleaned and organized.
+- **Scalability:** The model handled larger datasets smoothly, making it ready for future data expansion without significant slowdowns.

+This hybrid approach made my report lean, fast, and scalable — delivering insights without compromising performance! 🚀

+---

 ## DAX Measures

 To bring the data to life, I created over **30 DAX measures** that power the dashboard's visuals and calculations.
 These measures help aggregate, calculate, and analyze critical financial metrics, making the report dynamic and flexible for user interactions.
 Let’s break them down!